-There is a bimodal distribution in the age of affected patients, with peaks in young adults (15-34) and older patients (>55).
+There is a bimodal distribution in the age of affected patients, with peaks in young adults (15-34 years) and older patients (>55 years).

 Typical presention is with painless lymphadenopathy.
 Systemic symptoms (B symptoms) such as night sweats and weight loss may be present.

-A uncommon presentation described in Hodgkin disease is pain in involved organs following alcohol consumption.
+An uncommon presentation described in Hodgkin disease is pain in involved organs following alcohol consumption.

-There are five recognised histological sub types
+There are five recognised histological sub types.

-Positive for CD 19, 20, 22, 79a/EMA and negative for CD 15 / CD 30
+Positive for CD 19, 20, 22, 79a/EMA and negative for CD15/CD30:

-- nodular lymphocyte predominant (nodular paragranuloma) :
+- nodular lymphocyte predominant (nodular paragranuloma)

 For classification of lymphomas see WHO classsification of neoplasms of lymphoid tissues.